peterson-umoke/peterson-umoke/README.md

 <h2> About Me </h2>

 - 🔭 I’m currently working on ...
-NFT Projects, A Music and Movie Distribution Platform, and Improving Electricity Billing in Nigeria
+NFT Projects, A Music and Movie Distribution Platform
 - 🌱 I’m currently learning Unity
 - 👯 I’m looking to collaborate on Open Source, Proprietary and Closed Source Projects
 - 💬 Ask me about Laravel, Flutter, Angular